Utshaw/Django/README.md

 python manage.py startapp <app_name> // python manage.py startapp products
 ```
 This will create a directory with <app_name> with settings, models etc

-- Anytime you change something in the models run these commands
+**What to do after making changes in model** <br />
+In order to modify the model of certain app and change datbase accordingly you need to do the following
+1. Delete everything from `migrations` folder inside the app folder
+2. Delete `__pycache__` folder from inside the app folder
+3. Delete sqlite databse (db.sqlite3) [If that is used as storage] from project directory.
+If other datbase is used delete that.
+[Warning: It will delete all records]
+4. Modify model as you want
+5. Run these commands
 ```
 python manage.py makemigrations
 python manage.py migrate
 ```
-**Troubleshooting** <br />
-In order to modify the model and change datbase accordingly you need to do the following
-1. Delete everything from `migrations` folder inside the app folder
-2. Delete `__pycache__` folder from inside the app folder
-3. Delete sqlite databse (db.sqlite3) [If that is used as storage]
-4. Modify model as you want
-5.

 ### settings.py
 - SECRET_KEY is unique key that must be private in production